shiHisham/Docker-practice/Practice7_Small_multilang_app_Dockerized_Multi stage/README.md

 - 🔑 Secrets management using `.env` and Docker secrets
 - 📦 Minimal image sizes, non-root containers, and custom networking
 - 🧾 Full Makefile automation
+- 🔍 Healthcheck integration for auto-restart and monitoring

 This stack is ideal for both learning and production-like deployments.

+### ✨ New in Practice 7:
+- ✅ Production healthchecks for all services
+- ✅ Auto-restart on failure using `restart: unless-stopped`
+- ✅ Diagnostic testing of health behavior
+- ✅ Better loopback handling inside containers (`127.0.0.1` instead of `localhost`)
+- ✅ Watch command for container status in Makefile
+- ✅ Refined permission handling in Dockerfiles for reliable testing

+This setup reflects **how real-world Dockerized microservices are structured and monitored.**

 ---